jpaine/yt-anchor-action/README.md

 ## TODO

+- [ ] Testing
+- [x] Refactored
-- [ ] A file that tracks already converted episodes.
+- [x] A file that tracks already converted episodes.
-- [ ] Manual testing of above done filename: See `convertedVideos.json`
+- [x] Manual testing of above done filename: See `convertedVideos.json`
-- [ ] Workflow job that executes after each successful upload
+- [x] Workflow job that executes after each successful upload
-- [ ] Add conversion date and other relevant keys to `convertedVideos.json` at end of workflow run success.
+- [x] Add conversion date and other relevant keys to `convertedVideos.json` at end of workflow run success.
 Will be helpful in tracking changes.
 - [x] Comparision script that pops converted episodes
 - [x] Comparision script that pops converted episodes even when order in playlist changes
 - [x] Script to execute push trigger for workflow on episodes